BethGriggs/nodejs-in-the-cloud/README.md

 1. Select the Docker icon in the Menu Bar
 2. Click Preferences/Settings > Kubernetes Tab > Enable Kubernetes.

-It will take a few moments to install and start up.
+It will take a few moments to install and start-up.
 If you already use Kubernetes, ensure that you are configured to use the `docker-for-desktop` cluster.
 To do so:

 1. Select the Docker icon in the Menu Bar
 2. Click Kubernetes and select the `docker-for-desktop` context